elegant-scipy/elegant-scipy/markdown/ch6.markdown

 doesn't really matter for this analysis: the results are similar for a large range of possible damping factors.

-If we call the damping factor $d$, then the modified pagerank equation is:
+If we call the damping factor $d$, then the modified PageRank equation is:

 $$
 \boldsymbol{r} = dM\boldsymbol{r} + \frac{1-d}{n} \boldsymbol{1}